CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 #### OPS.1.1.5.A11 Increase Logging Scope (CIA)

-With increased protection requirements of applications or IT systems, the amount and type of logged events SHOULD be extended so that security-related incidents can be traced as completely as possible.
+With increased protection requirements of applications or IT systems, the amount and type of logged events SHOULD be extended so that security-relevant incidents can be traced as completely as possible.

 In order to enable a real-time evaluation of the logging data, the logging data from the logging IT systems and applications SHOULD be stored centrally at shorter intervals (see also OPS.1.1.5.A6 * Structure of a central logging infrastructure *).
 The logging SHOULD enable an evaluation over the entire information network.